barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 <tr><td colspan="3" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"><em>Note:</em></td><td colspan="2" style="text-align:right"><sup>*</sup>p<0.1; <sup>**</sup>p<0.05; <sup>***</sup>p<0.01</td></tr>
 </table>

-The Benefit (and lack thereof) of the Doubt: Person-level Crime and Stop and Frisk Relationship
+The Benefit (and lack thereof) of the Doubt: Reintroducing Race
 --------------

 While the previous section demonstrated neighborhood level racial bias, these models do not take into account the race of the individual involved in either the crime or the stop and frisk incident.
 Most available DC crime data is stripped of the assailant's demographic data.
 However, the MPD released [2016 felony crime data](http://opendata.dc.gov/datasets/felony-crime-incidents-in-2016) that includes the race of the assailant.
 This enables us to add another dimension to the previous section's analysis: rather than comparing the total crime to total stop and frisk for each neighborhood, we can compare a specific racial group's crime rate to that racial group's stop and frisk.
 This is one avenue to attempt to quantify overpolicing.
 This section examines the extent to which stop and frisk rates exceed the reported crime rate for various racial groups, but only for a single year.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/12_nbh_diff_crimes.png)

-The figure above shows the difference between a racial cohort's rate of stop and frisk and that racial cohort's crime rate for each DC neighborhood cluster.
+The figure above shows the difference between a racial cohort's rate of stop and frisk and that racial cohort's reported crime rate for each DC neighborhood cluster.
 For example, in Capitol Hill/Lincoln Park, black residents account for 89% of stops and only 47% of reported crime, resulting in a rounded difference of 41%.
-Across all neighborhoods, black residents are stopped at a higher rate than their racial group accounts for in the overall neighborhood crime rate.
+Across all neighborhoods, black residents are stopped at a higher rate than their racial group accounts for in the overall neighborhood reported crime rate.
 On average, black residents are targeted for stops at a ~30% higher rate than their reported crime rate.@@@footnote[ about "other" cat in reports.]
-Likewise, the stop and frisk rate is lower than the reported crime rate among whites across the majority of DC neighborhoods, with a crime rate 5% higher than the stop and frisk rate.
+Likewise, the stop and frisk rate is lower than the reported crime rate among whites across the majority of DC neighborhoods, with a reported crime rate 5% higher than the stop and frisk rate.
 The neighborhood clusters containing Cleveland Park, Chinatown, and Shaw have the greatest disproportionality between black and white residents.

-Turning again to modeling, we can add the demographic crime data to the crime and race model used previously.
-Instead of using overall neighborhood level crime data, this model incorporates crime levels by racial group.
+Turning again to modeling, we can add the demographic reported crime data to the crime and race model used previously.
+Instead of using overall neighborhood level reported crime data, this model incorporates reported crime levels by racial group.
 This work is built off the research conducted by [Gelman, Fagan and Kiss (2007)]("http://www.stat.columbia.edu/~gelman/research/published/frisk9.pdf") examining stop and frisks in New York City.
 It utilizes a Poisson regression, a variation on the linear regression used previously.
-The other difference from the previous model is that we're predicting the ratio stop and frisk per crime, rather than counts.
-To make this change, we'll treat crime as an offset, essentially allowing the model's constant term to vary along the crime dimension.
+The other difference from the previous model is that we're predicting the ratio stop and frisk per reported crime, rather than counts.
+To make this change, we'll treat crime as an offset, essentially allowing the model's constant term to reflect variation in the crime dimension.
 The model parameters are shown below, and a plot of its output follows. @@@footnote[add to existing footnote #3: ].

 <table style="text-align:center"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>